-- 52.Under CRR provisions, triggers for the loss absorption of AT1 instruments shall be based on the CET1 of the institution, at a level of 5.125% or more.
+- 70.Under CRR provisions, triggers for the loss absorption of AT1 instruments shall be based on the CET1 of the institution, at a level of 5.125% or more.
 However, it is unclear whether these triggers should be based on the institution's solo CET1 or on the institution's consolidated (or sub-consolidated) CET1.
-An additional question is whether the trigger should be based not only on the CET1 of the issuer but also on the CET1 of the group, in particular when the issuer is not the head of the group. - 53.Different situations may arise: banking groups with a parent institution; banking groups with a parent holding company; and mutual groups with a central body. - 54.
+An additional question is whether the trigger should be based not only on the CET1 of the issuer but also on the CET1 of the group, in particular when the issuer is not the head of the group. - 71.Different situations may arise: banking groups with a parent institution; banking groups with a parent holding company; and mutual groups with a central body. - 72.
 The EBA considers that there should be a trigger on the basis of all levels of solvency applicable to the institution (or the banking group).
-This means that there should be a trigger on the basis of consolidated CET1 when the entity is supervised on a consolidated basis, sub-consolidated when the entity is supervised on a sub-consolidated basis, and solo when the entity is supervised on a solo basis, and any applicable combination of those three cases.
-The inclusion of triggers referring to the application scope of supplementary supervision pursuant to the Financial Conglomerates Directive (FICOD) is possible but not mandatory. - 55.
-For issuances by subsidiaries, the question is whether an additional trigger at group level is needed for the issuance to be recognised at group level and not only at subsidiary level.
-The EBA is currently carrying out additional work on this aspect.
+This means that there should be a trigger on the basis of consolidated CET1 when the entity is supervised on a consolidated basis, sub-consolidated when the entity is supervised on a sub-consolidated basis, and solo when the entity is supervised on a solo basis, and any applicable combination of any of the above cases.
+The inclusion of triggers referring to the application scope of supplementary supervision pursuant to the Financial Conglomerates Directive (FICOD) is possible but not mandatory. - 73.
+Where an institution is subject to Article 11(2) of Regulation (EU) No 575/2013, i.e. in cases where an institution is controlled by a holding company, in order for AT1 instruments to be included as qualifying Tier 1 instruments in the consolidated Tier 1 capital of the holding company within the limits laid down in Article 85 of the CRR, the terms and conditions of the instruments issued by that institution should include a trigger event on the basis of the consolidated CET1 of the parent financial holding company or parent mixed financial holding company.
+The absence of this trigger would make the issuance ineligible for the purpose of the computation of the consolidated Tier 1 of the holding company.
+However, the issuance would still be eligible at sub-consolidated and solo levels if it includes triggers at these levels.